material-components/material-components-web-react/packages/text-field/helper-text/README.md

 Prop Name | Type | Description
 --- | --- | ---
-aria-hidden | Boolean | Toggles aria-hidden functionality. children | String | Required.
+aria-hidden | Boolean | Toggles aria-hidden functionality. children | String or Element | Required.
 Text to be displayed as helper text. className | String | CSS classes for element. isValid | Boolean | When toggled will style the helper text component. persistent | Boolean | If true, always shows the helper text.